 The main interface exported by the buffer cache consists of bread and bwrite; the former obtains a buf containing a copy of a block which can be read or modified in memory, and the latter writes a modified buffer to the appropriate block on the disk.
 A kernel thread must release a buffer by calling brelse when it is done with it.
-The buffer cache uses a per-buffer sleep-lock to ensure that only one thread at a time uses each buffer (and thus each disk block); bread returns a locked buffer, and brelse releases the lock.
+The buffer cache uses a per-buffer sleep-lock to ensure boot super log inodes bit map data dat a 0 1 2 that only one thread at a time uses each buffer (and thus each disk block); bread returns a locked buffer, and brelse releases the lock.